- Describe the components involved in a muscle contraction

 - Describe the sliding filament model of muscle contraction

 The sequence of events that result in the contraction of an individual muscle fiber begins with a signal—the neurotransmitter, ACh—from the motor neuron innervating that fiber.
 The local membrane of the fiber will depolarize as positively charged sodium ions (Na+) enter, triggering an action potential that spreads to the rest of the membrane will depolarize, including the T-tubules.
-This triggers the release of calcium ions (Ca++) from storage in the sarcoplasmic reticulum (SR).
-The Ca++ then initiates contraction, which is sustained by ATP (Figure 7.10).
+In the membrane of the t-tubules there are voltage-sensitive proteins that are linked to proteins in the membrane of the sarcoplasmic reticulum (SR).
+When the action potential propagates down the t-tubule, the voltage-sensitive proteins are activated and this triggers the release of calcium ions (Ca++) from the sarcoplasmic reticulum.
+The Ca++ then initiates contraction, which is sustained by ATP (Figure 15.8).
 As long as Ca++ ions remain in the sarcoplasm to bind to troponin, which keeps the actin-binding sites “unshielded,” and as long as ATP is available to drive the cross-bridge cycling and the pulling of actin strands by myosin, the muscle fiber will continue to shorten to an anatomical limit.

 The release of calcium ions initiates muscle contractions.
 Watch this video to learn more about the role of calcium. (a) What are “T-tubules” and what is their role? (b) Please describe how actin-binding sites are made available for cross-bridging with myosin heads during contraction.